penfold42/Shifter/readme.md

 Repeat for the other STICK_\* values.

 ## Differences between G27 and G25
-To make this compatible with a G25 shifter switch pin 1 and 7 going into the DSUB9, that is clock on pin 7 and +5V on pin 1.
+To make this compatible with a G25 shifter move clock from pin 1 to 7 going into the DSUB9.

 Since the G27 doesn't have the sequential mode, those buttons will not activate.